HomeOfTheWizard/jasper2/_posts/2023-08-30-maven_plugin_development.md

 The **SISU** components is where we manage the dependency injection of objects in maven plugins/extensions.
 It a crucial components in the plugin system, and we must understand how it works in case we are building extensions.

+The **Wagon Provider API** defines a unified [API](https://maven.apache.org/wagon/wagon-provider-api/), for a [transport abstraction](https://maven.apache.org/wagon/index.html) that is used in Maven's artifact and repository handling code.

 ## 2. Maven Classloader system